Homepage > Journal > Exploratory research

 Do you want to perform UX Research?

-Exploratory Research — what is it?
+Exploratory research — what is it?

-Exploratory Research is most often recommended when business owners, UX/UI designers, and UX researchers notice that there are more unknowns than actual data, information, and knowledge that are relatively certain.
+Exploratory research is most often recommended when business owners, UX/UI designers, and UX researchers notice that there are more unknowns than actual data, information, and knowledge that are relatively certain.

-Exploratory Research allows you to discover, understand, explore, learn, and search for better solutions, fields, and areas with new opportunities.
+Exploratory research allows you to discover, understand, explore, learn, and search for better solutions, fields, and areas with new opportunities.

 In other words, it makes it possible to improve products and enhance the user experience.

-They are also a source of inspiration and discoveries of new perspectives that help compete more effectively in the market, maintain position, and develop digital products.
+It's also a source of inspiration and discoveries of new perspectives that help compete more effectively in the market, maintain position, and develop digital products.

 The broad problematic scope of this type of research (for example, expressed in the question: How do people learn to play instruments?) is an opportunity to understand the broader context.